Paralysis Lawyers in Chicago, IL

 If a traffic accident causes paralysis due to either a spinal cord injury or head injury, you and your family will need compensation to move forward.

-At Willens Injury Law Offices we will help you and your family receive the benefits you need and deserve to move forward with your life.
+At Willens & Baez we will help you and your family receive the benefits you need and deserve to move forward with your life.
 Even though monetary compensation cannot undo your injuries or take the pain away, it can help you and your family cope with many of the day-to-day burdens that you will be facing as a result of your catastrophic injury.

 Chicago Spinal Cord Injury